Will Insurance Cover Roof Leaks?

 However, if your leak occurred as a result of wear and tear over time, your repairs will probably not be covered because you are expected to take care of routine maintenance.
 Also, if your roof is more than 20 years old, it will likely be considered too old to be repaired, and thus, any claim is likely to be denied.
 A roof over 20 years old is a common cause of denial for roof repair claims.
 A typical asphalt roof lasts about 20 years and the insurance company may expect you to replace your roof.

 Additionally, some other types of damage don’t tend to be covered by homeowners insurance.
-Damages due to pests, flooding, earthquakes, and mold are often not covered.
+Damages due to pests, flooding, earthquakes, and biological growth are often not covered.
 Although, you could see if you can buy an additional policy to cover these sorts of damage.

 However, even if you don’t have a policy that covers roof leaks, the water damage resulting from the roof leaks may still be covered.
 This is true because many leaks are caused by the wear and tear of your roof over time.
 Yet, even though insurance companies generally don’t cover these leaks, most policies do cover water damage that results from wear and tear since this is frequently the cause of water damage.
 However, since insurance companies do cover this, they may want to inspect your roof periodically to make sure you are maintaining it.